Home of English Grammar

 2. The buyer backed out at the last moment.

-3. Back up your stand with valid arguments.
+3. Back up your argument with valid evidence.

 4. The government must bear down on drug traffickers and terrorists.

-5. She must be praised for bearing up under so much pressure.
+5. She should be praised for bearing up under so much pressure.

 6. Please bear with us while we complete the paperwork.